Doctor's Notes on Insect Bites and Stings

-The causes of insect bites are numerous and although most insect bites are caused by true insects, some are not.
-The major causes of insect bites and stings in the US are as follows: mosquito bites, fire ant stings, bee stings, wasp stings, flea bites, chigger bites, tick bites, brown recluse spider bites, black widow spider bites, reduviid bug (also termed kissing bugs or Triatomine bugs) bites, puss caterpillar (skin reaction to released chemical skin irritant), and blister beetle (skin reaction to released chemical skin irritant)
+Examples of insect bites include mosquito bites, fire ant stings, bee stings, wasp stings, flea bites, chigger bites, tick bites, brown recluse spider bites, black widow spider bites, reduviid bug (also termed kissing bugs or Triatomine bugs) bites, puss caterpillar (skin reaction to released chemical skin irritant), and blister beetle (skin reaction to released chemical skin irritant).

 If you can safely capture the insect or bug that likely bit or stung you, this may help your doctor to design the best treatment, if any, for you.
 However, if you develop any problems like tissue swelling or shortness of breath, go immediately to the emergency department.